MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/types-of-events-for-extensibility.md

 Discovery events were used to discover all possible implementations of the functionality.

-The event was raised with a temporary table, and then all subscribers would fill the temporary table.
-The table would show in the UI for the user to select the specific implementation.
+The event was raised with a temporary table, and all subscribers would fill in the temporary table.
+The table would show in the UI so you could select the specific implementation.

 We can get better designs with enums and interfaces.